AlloSphere-Research-Group/allolib/readme.md

 - GLFW
 - GLEW
+- pkg-config (ubuntu and macos)

 NOTE

-For visual studio, cmake with version at least 3.8 is recommended.
+For visual studio, cmake with version at least 3.8 is required.
 Version 3.8 has a feature for setting the working directory of Visual Studio project within cmake script.
 Otherwise, user will have to set it manually at

 `project -> properties -> debugging -> working directory`